mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 > In this tutorial, we will use the `SQL Server` as the database and `C#` as the programming language.

-Let us say you are retrieving all in active people from the database.
+Let us say you are retrieving all inactive people from the database.

 ```csharp
 using (var connection = new SqlConnection(connectionString))